 - Reviews are never “deleted” by the review filter; they are always shown on users’ profile pages (but will not necessarily show up on the business’s page)

 - We’re purposely not elaborate about all the variables that go into defining an “established” user because it’s a Catch-22: the more descriptive we are about what makes an established user, the less effective our filter is at fighting shills and malicious content.

 - Both positive and negative reviews can be affected.

 So What Does This Mean For My Firm?

 This means that while you need to be conscientious about getting reviews on Yelp, you might want to be strategic about asking people if they use Yelp frequently to review businesses.
-If they don’t than perhaps it makes more sense to direct them to your Avvo or Google+ Local profile (Although Google recently implemented a similar type of review filter) if they have more active review accounts there.
-If however they are a frequent Yelp user/reviewer they are more likely to be considered an “established” user and their reviews are more likely to remain visible and active.
+If they don’t then perhaps it makes more sense to direct them to your Avvo or Google+ Local profile (Although Google recently implemented a similar type of review filter) if they have more active review accounts there.
+If however, they are a frequent Yelp user/reviewer they are more likely to be considered an “established” user and their reviews are more likely to remain visible and active.